athar91/amber_protein_ligand_simulation/README.md

 # Molecular Dynamics Simulation Tutorial

 This tutorial guides you through the process of setting up and running a molecular dynamics (MD) simulation for a protein-ligand complex using the AMBER molecular dynamics software suite.
+This tutorial is a part of course of "Molecular Modeling of biological System" of Department of Physics, University of Cagliari.

 ## Introduction
 In this tutorial, we will simulate the prescription drug Sustiva (Efavirenz) in complex with HIV-1 REVERSE TRANSCRIPTASE.
 Efavirenz is a human immunodeficiency virus type 1 (HIV-1) specific, non-nucleoside, reverse transcriptase (RT) inhibitor marketed by Bristol Myers Squibb for controlling the progression of HIV infection in humans.